-As described in Stage 3: How to enable a list as a catalog in SharePoint Server, the Products list has now been enabled as a catalog.
+As described in Stage 3: How to enable a list as a catalog, the Products list has now been enabled as a catalog.
 As we'll be using search technology to retrieve and display content on our publishing site (the Contoso website), we have to crawl the catalog so that its content is added to the search index.

 Start stage 4